 It is somewhat difficult to have an apples to apples comparison between colleges/universities as it is with comparing high schools in the college application process.
 For example, a biology major at one university may be substantially harder or easier than the same major at another institution.

-While your GPA and any scholastic achievements or awards are helpful, medical schools ultimately must rely at least partially on standardized test scores in the form of the MCAT to get as fair of a comparison as possible.
+While your GPA and any scholastic achievements or awards are helpful, medical schools ultimately must rely at least partially on standardized test scores in the form of the Medical College Admissions Test (MCAT) to get as fair of a comparison as possible.
 This is by no means perfect, but a study has shown that using both GPA and MCAT scores had the greatest correlation with success in medical school.